mspatell/mspatell/README.md

-<h1 align="center">### Hi there 👋</h1>
+<h1 align="center">Hi there 👋</h1>

-This is Meetkumar Patel, a skilled web/software developer with extensive knowledge of HTML, CSS, JavaScript, React, and Node.
+This is <b>Meetkumar Patel<b>, a skilled web/software developer with extensive knowledge of HTML, CSS, JavaScript, React, and Node.
 I am passionate about building robust application.
 As an engineer, I always look for an opportunity to solve real business problem.
 I'm a self-starter, self-motivated, team player as well as Leader of my-own!

 Read more below: